 - Williams is also known for its Winter Study program and consequent 4-1-4 course schedule.
 Typically, students take four classes in the spring and fall and then spend the “Winter Study” period in January taking a single class pass/fail.
 Winter Study classes range wildly in topic and intensity, including several international offerings, but are designed to allow students to spend time studying and enjoying the campus without worrying about grades.
-The classes offered during winter study are academic classes with a twist—like Podcasting: Writing and Producing for the Ear and Cooking Moroccan Food From Couscous to Tea.
+The classes offered during winter study are academic classes with a twist—like Introduction to Animal Tracking and Cooking Moroccan Food From Couscous to Tea.
 Students are also welcome to conduct independent study during this period.

-- Williams is also known for its lack of a credit-hour system—instead of designating different amounts of credits to courses and requiring a certain number of credits to graduate, students are simply required to pass 32 regular classes and four Winter Study classes in order to graduate.
+- Williams is also known for its lack of a credit-hour system—instead of designating different amounts of credits to courses and requiring a certain number of credits to graduate, students are simply required to pass 32 regular classes and four Winter Study classes as well as complete their distributional requirements in order to graduate.

 Is Williams College an Ivy League?

-Although Williams is not technically an Ivy League school, it is consistently ranked higher than some Ivy League schools (US News ranks universities and colleges separately but Forbes, which ranks them together, has ranked Williams at #1 or #2 for six of the eleven years they’ve released college rankings).
+Although Williams is not technically an Ivy League school, it is consistently ranked higher than some Ivy League schools (US News ranks universities and colleges separately but Forbes, which ranks them together, has ranked Williams at #18, above Ivy League Brown University at #26).
 The “Ivy League” is technically an athletic conference consisting of eight private universities that all play at the NCAA Division I level.
 Williams College is part of the New England Small College Athletic Conference (NESCAC) and plays most sports at the NCAA Division III level.
 NESCAC schools are sometimes referred to as the “Little Ivies,” with Williams, Amherst, and Wesleyan called the “Little Three” (as compared to Harvard, Yale, and Princeton called the “Big Three”).